 On a general note, common people are peace-loving, weak and submissive in nature.
-Most of them do have fear of the strong and powerful people due to their tyranny and unjust exercise of authority.
-It is an obvious human nature of ordinary people to adhere to the interests of the strong lot in order to maintain their own safety and security.
-But if such common people raise their bar by standing up against the bully and start voicing their opinion against the tyrants, they are likely to suppress the oppression and maintain peace and harmony in the society.
+Most of them do have a fear of the strong and powerful people due to their tyranny and unjust exercise of authority.
+It is a facet of the nature of ordinary people to adhere to the interests of the strong in order to maintain their own safety and security.
+But if such common people raise the bar by standing up against the bullies and start voicing their opinion against the tyrants, they are likely to overcome oppression and maintain peace and harmony in society.

 If you were a baby crocodile, would you tell Makara that he was wrong?
 What would you say to convince him?

-Being a baby crocodile, I would definitely explain to Makara the consequences, the forest might face if the other reptiles left it.
-Besides, I would also mention that every living organism has the right to live on his own wherever he wants.
-It is therefore, imperative for the strong people to protect the ordinary masses and not take undue advantage of their weaknesses.
-Therefore, every living being is interdependent upon each other and have a vital role to play to maintain the ecological balance in the beautiful environment of the Earth.
+Being a baby crocodile, I would definitely explain to Makara the consequences the forest might face if the other reptiles left it.
+Besides, I would also mention that every living organism has the right to live on its own wherever it wants.
+It is imperative for strong people to protect the ordinary masses and not take undue advantage of their weaknesses.
+Therefore, every living being is interdependent and has a vital role to play in maintaining the ecological balance in the beautiful environment of the Earth.

 Frequently Asked Questions on NCERT Solutions for Class 6 English Supplementary Chapter 9

 Why should the students download the NCERT Solutions for Class 6 English Supplementary Chapter 9 PDF?

 Why are NCERT Solutions for Class 12 Supplementary English Chapter 9 beneficial for the students?

 1. Completely solved answers for all the questions in the NCERT textbook and are available in PDF format.